GiorgiVache/Bioinformatics-Projects/README.md

 # Bioinformatics-Projects
-# These are the small projects I did according to the needs of the place where I work
+# These are the projects I did according to the needs of the place where I work